freeCodeCamp/guide/src/pages/articles/math/how-to-factor-a-polynomial-expression/index.md

 ---
-title: How To Factor A Polynomial Expression
+title: How To Factor a Polynomial Expression
 ---
-## How To Factor A Polynomial Expression
+## How To Factor a Polynomial Expression

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/how-to-factor-a-polynomial-expression/index.md).